 - Cash subsidy to compensate for direct and indirect costs relating to the cancellation or postponement of larger entertainment events (e.g. concerts, sports, etc.).
-The subsidy serves to cover costs only and should not result in a profit for Event organizing companies
+It is required that the events have been publicly known before the 6th of April 2020.

-Reduced loan restrictions by Ministry of industry, business and financial affairs, 12 March 2020
+Reduced loan restrictions by Ministry of industry, business and financial affairs

 - Since the financial crisis, banks and mortgage institutions have been required to reserve 1 % of its total funds as a buffer against a new financial crisis.